-An additional benefit offered to eligible Authority employees through PERA is a Voluntary Investment Program ("VIP"), established under Section 401(k) of the Internal Revenue Code.
-Participants may invest between 1% and 23% of their annual gross salaries up to the annual IRS limit.
-The Authority contributes 1% of each participating employee's salary and in addition, matches at the rate of 50% of the first 5% of the participating employee's contribution.
+An additional benefit offered to eligible Authority employees through PBRA is a Voluntury Investment Program ("VIP"), established under Section 401(k) of the Internal Revenue Code.
+Participants may invest between 1% and 23% of their annual gross soluties up to the annual IRS limit.
+The Authority contributes 1% of each participating employee's solary and in addition, matches of the rate of 50% of the lists 5% of the participating employee's contribution.

-The Authority also offers a deferred compensation plan for the purpose of providing retirement income for eligible employees, defined as those who have completed three months of employment with the Authority.
+The Authority also offers a deterred compensation plan for the purpose of providing retirement income for digitisal employees, defined as those who have completed three months of employment with the Authority.
 This defined contribution plan is qualified under Section 457 of the Internal Revenue Code.
 The plan is administered by an independent trustee.